 Kathi Darwaza is the main entrance gate of the famous monument Hari Parbat Fort in Srinagar.
 A rare specimen of Mughal architecture, the high domed gate is flanked by bays and has tiny Mughal and Persian inscriptions etched on the interior walls and ceilings.
 The gate, no doubt, accentuates the grandeur and splendour of the fort.
 Be sure to include visiting the fort in your top things to do in Srinagar.

 A trek that not only gives you a thrill of adventure but also a glimpse of nature’s beauty so spell bounding is one of the most memorable trips of Tarsar Marsar Trek.
 Nestled in the lap of Aru Valley of Kashmir, the trail is of quite a magnificence adorned with variety of landscapes.
-A riot of colours of flowers dotting the vast valleys is a sight to behold while the gushing streams falling to create small swimming pools bounded by grassy mounds accounts for a sheer sight of beauty.
 If you are an adventure enthusiast, taking this trek should be in your bucket list of things to do in Srinagar.

 Providing you the best view of the Dal lake is Nehru garden.
 Built in 1969, dedicated to the first Prime Minister of India, the garden boasts of a variety of plants and lush green vegetation.
 With its well maintained landscapes, you can head out to this garden on a lazy Sunday morning for a picnic or simply relaxing.

 Pari Mahal is a mesmerizing historical monument located above the beautiful Chashme Shahi Gardens near Srinagar in Jammu and Kashmir.
 It is also called the abode of fairies or the home of angels with its six terraced gardens constructed on top of the Zabarwan Mountain Range.
-The gardens that surround the magnificent structure of Pari Mahal are exceptionally well maintained and are a treat for sore eyes.
-Nature lovers are sure to find this attraction fascinating.
 The architecture of the Mahal is traditional Islamic type of architecture and is considered to be a significant historical monument in India.
 Make sure to include visiting here in your top things to do in Srinagar.